resurfemg.data_connector.data_classes module¶

 object

 Calculate the time product, i.e. area under the curve for a PeaksSet.
 The results are stored as self.peaks[peak_set_name].peak_df[parameter_name].
-If no parameter_name is provided, parameter_name = ‘time_product’ ———————————————————————– :param peak_set_name: PeaksSet name in self.peaks dict :type peak_set_name: str :param include_aub: Include the area under the baseline in the time product :type include_aub: bool :param signal_type: one of ‘env’, ‘clean’, ‘filt’, or ‘raw’ :param aub_window_s: window length in samples in which the local extreme is sought. :param aub_window_s: int :param aub_reference_signal: Optional reference signal to find the local extreme in, else the signal underlying the PeaksSet is taken. :type aub_reference_signal: ~numpy.ndarray :param parameter_name: parameter name in Dataframe self.peaks[peak_set_name].peak_df :type parameter_name: str
+If no parameter_name is provided, parameter_name = ‘time_product’ ———————————————————————– :param peak_set_name: PeaksSet name in self.peaks dict :type peak_set_name: str :param include_aub: Include the area under the baseline in the time product :type include_aub: bool :param signal_io: tuple of strings, the first element is the input baseline type. :type signal_io: tuple :param aub_window_s: window length in samples in which the local extreme is sought. :param aub_window_s: int :param aub_reference_signal: Optional reference signal to find the local extreme in, else the signal underlying the PeaksSet is taken. :type aub_reference_signal: ~numpy.ndarray :param parameter_name: parameter name in Dataframe self.peaks[peak_set_name].peak_df :type parameter_name: str

 - Returns: